kcleveland/lb-visualware/README.md

 be restarted using pm2 to pull in the changes, e.g.
 `pm2 reload ecosystem.config.js --env staging`.

+## Deploy to Production (on Servers in San Jose DC)
+The same general process applies to deploying to the production servers.
+The production DB credentials are not provided in the example ecosystem file for obvious reasons.

+To deploy to production, first enter the DB configuration and credentials into your `ecosystem.config.js` file under the `env_production` heading.

+If this is the first time installing the app, or if you are starting over fresh, `git clone` the repo to `/opt/lb-visualware`and run `npm install`.

+Once the app code is there, use `pm2 startOrReload ecosystem.config.js --env production` to launch the app in production mode, which uses the production MySQL server as the datasource.
+The `--env production` part injects what is declared under `env_production` in the `ecosystem.config.js` file.

+Again, if you don't want to start fresh and just need to pull in some quick code updates, just do a `git pull` to pull in the latest code from the repo.
+The app can then be restarted using pm2 to pull in the changes, e.g.
+`pm2 reload ecosystem.config.js --env production`.

 ## Extra: Deploy on Heroku
 To deploy this application on Heroku, first create a new app